-Fanad Head is a designated SAC (Special Area of Conservation), SPA (Special Protection Area) and pNHA (Proposed Natural Heritage Area) and there is a great variety of flora and fauna to be spotted here.
+Fanad Head is a designated Special Area of Conservation, Special Protection Area and Proposed Natural Heritage Area, with a great variety of flora and fauna.

 Grey and common seal may be seen along the north Fanad coastline.
 Otter, lizard and the Irish hare are also to be found in the area.

 Gannet are a large, striking seabird – white with black-tipped wings and a distinctive golden head.
 Juveniles are mostly brown with white speckling.
 They are spectacular fishers and are notorious for their high-speed, vertical dive-bombing into the sea from a great height – a sight to behold.

 Gannets spend most of their lives at sea and can travel large distances to feed – a 200km return trip to feed their young would not phase them!
 It takes around 4 years for a gannet to reach maturity, and amazingly, they can live for up to 35 years.

 There are numerous threats to wildlife off our coasts, and we try our best to minimise our impact on our local environment, and encourage visitors to do the same.

 Plastics is one of the biggest issues our marine life face which is why we tackle plastics as a priority in our sustainability policy.
 At Fanad Lighthouse we have no single-use plastics in our business.
 No straws, no plastic bags, no plastic bottles!

 “Tourism that takes full account of its current and future economic, social and

 environmental impacts, addressing the needs of visitors, the industry, the

 Wildlife Gifts & SouvenirsCHECK OUT OUR ONLINE SHOP